jjegg01/abp.spherical2d.pairdistribution/README.md

 Contents
 --------
+* `abp/`: Python module for simplified access to the fit parameters of the Fourier coefficients described in the article as well as routines for reconstruction of the negative product of the pair-distribution function and the derivative of the interaction potential.
+See below for installation instructions.
 * `demo.py`: Demo code for the module `abp.spherical2d.pairdistribution`.
 See `python3 demo.py -h` for more information.
 * `doc/`: HTML documentation for the module `abp.spherical2d.pairdistribution`.
-* `abp/`: Python module for simplified access to the fit parameters of the Fourier coefficients described in the article as well as routines for reconstruction of the negative product of the pair-distribution function and the derivative of the interaction potential.
-See below for installation instructions.
+* `LICENSE`: Licensing information for this software
 * `README.md`: This file.

 Installation